strangedevice/TANGIBLE-PROJECT/README.md

   delay(30);
 }
 ```
+[^2]

 *INSERT ARDUNIO LED FADE OUTPUT VIDEO*

 //Reflection on how this can be applicatied in games
-The digital LED output is very basic but could probably used in a multidude of ways such as it could be used as an health system turning of the LED when taken damage.
+The digital LED output is very basic but could probably used in a multidude of ways such as it could be used such as a health system turning off the LED when the player has taken damage.

-### **ANALOGUE**
+### **ANALOG**

-When experimenting with analogue...
+When experimenting with analog...
 A

 This is a basic physical built potentiometer and light dependent resistor
 Here is a circuit diagram of a light dependent resistor: